 Before showing our results on the halo mass function, we present in Fig.~\ref{fig:Pk_LCDM} the matter power spectrum for the $\Lambda$CDM model at $z=0$ only.

-Unsurprisingly, dynamical friction is negligible on all the scales considered, except for the case with the largest $\eta_0$ and on very small scales.
-In this case, differences range between $5\%$ and $10\%$.
-Dissipative friction, instead, as already discussed before, shows a stronger effects, almost constant along the scales shown and with differences of about 25\% with respect to the case without friction.
+Dynamical friction is negligible on all the scales considered, except for the case with the largest $\eta_0$ and on very small scales.
+In this case, the differences range between $5\%$ and $10\%$.
+Dissipative friction, instead, as already discussed, shows stronger effects, almost constant along the scales shown and with differences of about 25\% with respect to the case without friction.
 As expected, differences point towards a lack of power, sign of a slowing down in the evolution of dark matter perturbations.
 This is due to the fact that we considered that all models have the same initial conditions, in particular the primordial amplitude of perturbations $A_{\rm s}$.
 This translates into a lower value of the normalization of the matter power spectrum today, $\sigma_8$.

-For dark energy models we find qualitative and quantitative similar results, therefore we will not show additional plots.
-Dynamical friction has a very small effect, while dissipative pressure friction is substantially more relevant.
-The exact quantitative effect depends on the particular dark energy model, but its behaviour is totally analogous to what seen for the growth factor, presented in Figs.~\ref{fig:gf_wCDM_0} and \ref{fig:gf_wCDM_1}.
+For dark energy models, we find qualitative and quantitative similar results; therefore, we will not show additional plots.
+Dynamical friction has a very small effect, whereas dissipative pressure friction is substantially more relevant.
+The exact quantitative effect depends on the particular dark energy model, but its behavior is totally analogous to what is seen for the growth factor, presented in Fig.~\ref{fig:gf_wCDM}.
 As perturbations in dark energy models are very small, even when $c_{\rm s}^2=0$, we do not see appreciable differences between smooth and clustering dark energy models.

 We can now discuss the effects of friction on the halo mass function.
-We present our results for the number of halos above a given mass for the $\Lambda$CDM model in Fig.~\ref{fig:mf_LCDM} and for smooth dark energy models in Figs.~\ref{fig:mf_wCDM_0} and \ref{fig:mf_wCDM_1}.
+We present our results for the number of halos above a given mass for the $\Lambda$CDM model in Fig.~\ref{fig:mf_LCDM} and for the smooth dark energy model DE1 in Figs.~\ref{fig:mf_wCDM_DE1}.